zhztheplayer/calcite/site/_docs/reference.md

 If `DISTINCT` is present, duplicate argument values are eliminated before being passed to the aggregate function.

+If `WITHIN GROUP` is present, the aggregate function firstly sorts the input rows using the ORDER BY clause inside WITHIN GROUP (...), then perform aggregate operation.

 | Operator syntax                    | Description
 |:---------------------------------- |:-----------